 Customizing Address Cache User Allowances

-section of the file.
+entry, which defaults to 10,000.
 Depending on the data traffic, you may want to increase the max entries number to avoid a high number of look ups.
 Systemdump

 includes this data, allowing you to determine if the cache is full, as well as which users are included.

 Performance can be enhanced by enabling single-server or multi-server session-based name-and-password authentication for web users.
 This allows the IBM Lotus Notes

 Traveler client to log in once per session instead of logging in for each device-to-server communication.
 The session authentication parameter can be found by clicking Internet Protocols

 in the server document (if not using Internet site documents), or by clicking the Domino Web Engine

 tab of the Internet site document for Web Protocol (if using Internet site documents).